Foblex/f-flow/README.md

 ### Getting Started and Documentation

-Visit our [Documentation](https://foblex.github.io/f-flow/docs/get-started) to learn how to install and use the library in your Angular project.
+Visit our [Documentation](https://flow.foblex.github.com) to learn how to install and use the library in your Angular project.

 ### Installation

-To add `@foblex/flow` to your project, run the following command:
+To add Foblex Flow to your project, run the following command:

 ```bash
 npm install @foblex/flow